mihirbachhav025/mihirbachhav025.github.io/_posts/2025-06-14-SQL Window Functions.md

 ```sql
 AVG(Sales) OVER (PARTITION BY Product ORDER BY Day ROWS UNBOUNDED PRECEDING)
 ```
-- `AVG(Sales)`: Window Function Action(Expression) - Calculation performed on the window.The expression can contain column name,be empty,contain integer value,conditional logic or multiple arguments depending upon the window function being used.
+- `AVG(Sales)`: Function_Action(Expression) -> Calculation performed on the window.The expression can contain a column name, be empty, contain an integer value, conditional logic, or multiple arguments depending upon the window function being used.

 - `OVER`: Indicates the use of a window function and defines the window.

-- `PARTITION BY `: Divides the data into partitions based upon the passed columns(we can pass multiple columns),Calculation then takes place on this partitions individually.It is an optional clause,if we dont pass it over will consider the whole dataset as one window
+- `PARTITION BY `: Divides the data into partitions based upon the passed columns(we can pass multiple columns), Calculation then takes place on these partitions individually.It is an optional clause; if we don't pass it over will consider the whole dataset as one window

-- `ORDER BY `: Orders rows within each partition.This clause is optional in aggregation but complusory in rank and value functions
+- `ORDER BY `: Orders rows within each partition.
+This clause is optional in aggregation but compulsory in rank and value functions

-- `ROWS UNBOUNDED PRECEDING`: This is known as the frame clause and it defines a subset od rows within each window that is to be considered for the calculation.I'll be explaining the frame clause in detail below
+- `ROWS UNBOUNDED PRECEDING`: This is known as the frame clause and it defines a subset of rows within each window that is to be considered for the calculation.
+I'll be explaining the frame clause in detail below
 <hr>

 ### Deep Dive into the Frame Clause ###

-Frame clause allows us to define a scope inside the window, so calculations are performed only on a specific subset of rows within each partition.
+The frame clause allows us to define a scope inside the window, so calculations are performed only on a specific subset of rows within each partition.

 Below, the highlighted cells show how the running total is calculated for each row using: